What Is Otosclerosis?

-Otosclerosis is a condition that causes hearing loss.
+Otosclerosis is a rare condition that causes hearing loss.
 It happens when a small bone in your middle ear -- usually the one called the stapes -- gets stuck in place.
 Most of the time, this happens when bone tissue in your middle ear grows around the stapes in a way it shouldn't.

 Your stapes bone has to vibrate for you to hear well.
 When it can't do that, sound can't travel from your middle ear to your inner ear.
 That makes it hard for you to hear.

 The main symptom of otosclerosis is hearing loss.
 At first, you may notice that you can't hear low-pitched sounds or people whispering.
 This usually gets worse over time.

 Most people with otosclerosis have hearing loss in both ears.
 About 10% to 15% have hearing loss in just one ear.
 Other symptoms include:

 Sometimes tinnitus can be a problem after you have ear surgery to treat otosclerosis.